slarmoo/.github/profile/webServices/webSocket/chat.md

 });
 ```

 We then create a function that will update the displayed messages by selecting the element with the `chat-text` ID and appending the new message to its HTML.
-Security minded developers will realize that manipulating the DOM in this way will allow any chat user execute code in the context of the application.
+Security-minded developers will realize that manipulating the DOM in this way will allow any chat user to execute code in the context of the application.
 After you get everything working, if you are interested, see if you can exploit this weakness.

 ```js
 function appendMsg(cls, from, msg) {